-The District Board (the "OPEB Board" or "Board"), or the Trust Administrator acting on the Board's behalf, has the responsibility of establishing and maintaining policies for all aspects of the Trust including:
+The District Board (the "OPEB Board" or "Board"), or the Trust Administrator at the direction of the Board, has the responsibility of establishing and maintaining policies for all aspects of the Trust including:

-- Setting of investment policy:
+- Setting of investment policy;

-- Performing asset allocation for the Trust:
+- Performing asset allocation for the Trust;

-- Selecting, evaluating, and replacing investment professionals.
+- · Selecting, evaluating, and replacing investment professionals.

-The Board, or the Trust Administrator acting on the Board's behalf, may select other professionals to assist in its duties.
+The Board, or the Trust Administrator at the direction of the Board, may select other professionals to assist in its duties.